kubeflow/website/content/docs/gke/deploy/deploy-cli.md

     tar -xvf kfctl_{{% kf-latest-version %}}_<platform>.tar.gz
     ```

-1. Login.
+1. Log in.
 You only need to run this command once:

     ```
     gcloud auth login